 - Catchphrase: "I'm here!" and "I'm gone!" when arriving to and departing from a scene, respectively.
 They also end up being the first and last things he says in the game.

 - Expy: A very obvious one towards Kamen Rider.
-He has a Scarf Of Asskicking, skin-tight suit under armor, a face-concealing helmet, and a belt that could remind some of Kamen Rider 1's Typhoon.
+He has a Scarf of Asskicking, skin-tight suit under armor, a face-concealing helmet, and a belt that could remind some of Kamen Rider 1's Typhoon.
 And that's before you throw in the Naga Kick and "Legless Mount"!
+His Armor, meanwhile, resembles the Golden Armor of GARO.

 - Extremity Extremist: While he does punch in his neutral attack string, both his upward and downward attacks are kicks.